See the Features below to find out how a Sandtrap can protect your systems from Hackers and today's threats like Ransomware and Phishing scams.

 For example: *.example.org will match example.org, www.example.org, mail.example.org, and so on.

-Building on the basic wildcard functionality, Sandtrap allows you to upload up to 250,000 wildcard hostnames into a single rule.
+Building on the basic wildcard functionality, Sandtrap allows you to upload up to 250,000 wildcard hostnames per chain set.

 Use the Sandtrap Monitoring feature to build a profile of the web sites your systems communicate with and then upload them back into one or more rule sets.

 3 million active wildcard rules is not a typo!
-Can your expensive brand name firewall even filter egress traffic by a single wildcard hostname, let alone millions?
+Can your expensive brand name firewall let you manage a few thousand DNS hostname rules, let alone millions?

 We provide prebuilt hostname rule sets as a part of our service package.
 These prebuilt rule sets range from the Top Global Web Sites to distinct categories like Financial Web Sites or Medical Web Sites.